-Provision - providing support and advice to missing persons and families by referring then to agencies promptly and ensuring they understand how and where to access help.
+Provision - providing support and advice to missing persons and families by referring then to

 The police should be informed if any child or adult goes missing.
 The Missing Children and Adults strategy can then be referred to for further information and help.
 It is a home office publication (2011).